Near Adairsville in Bartow County, Georgia — The American South (South Atlantic)

 In rear-guard action, detachments from Hardee's Corps held the stone residence of Robert C. Saxon, 0.2 mi.
 N. of the County Line, until midnight.

 Erected 1997 by Georgia Department of Natural Resources.
 (Marker Number 008-1.)

 Location.
 34° 23.862′ N, 84° 56.08′ W. Marker is near Adairsville, Georgia, in Bartow County.
 Marker is on Joe Frank Harris Parkway (U.S. 41 at milepost 0), 0 miles south of Miller Ferry Road, on the right when traveling south.
-Touch for map.
 The marker is immediately south of the Gordon County line and the Robt.
 C. Saxon house marker.
+Touch for map.
 Marker is in this post office area: Adairsville GA 30103, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Site of the Robert C. Saxon House (approx. ľ mile away); Major John Lewis Cherokee Nation (approx. 1.3 miles away); Oothcaloga Valley (approx. 1.3 miles away); Historic Trimble House (approx. 1.8 miles away); Adairsville, Georgia (approx. 2.1 miles away); The Great Locomotive Chase (approx. 2.1 miles away); Mosteller's Mills (approx. 2.2 miles away).
+At least 8 other Site of the Robert C. Saxon House (approx. ľ mile away); Major John Lewis (approx. 0.9 miles away); Cherokee Nation (approx. 1.3 miles away); Oothcaloga Valley (approx. 1.3 miles away); Historic Trimble House (approx. 1.8 miles away); Adairsville, Georgia (approx. 2.1 miles away); The Great Locomotive Chase (approx. 2.1 miles away); Mosteller's Mills (approx. 2.2 miles away).
 Touch for a list and map of all markers in Adairsville.

 Topics.
 This marker is included in this topic list: War, US Civil